-3 The infection rate in the 10% most deprived areas has been almost two-thirds higher than the rate in the 10% least deprived areas.
-The infection rate among those aged over 65 was four-fifths higher in the 10% most austerity, where instead of prioritising investments in health, education and social protection, budgets have been cut and poverty has increased.
+It is increasingly clear that Covid-19 has disproportionately impacted the poorest and most deprived areas in our society.3 This has occurred in the context of over a decade of austerity, where instead of prioritising investments in health, education, and social protection, budgets have been cut and poverty has increased.
 Poverty and economic inequality may continue to deepen as the full economic effects of the pandemic are felt with emergency economic supports being withdrawn.

-As a Coalition, we continue to call on the Northern Ireland Executive Departments, and all public authorities to fully discharge their 'Section 75' obligations when developing necessary policy responses to Covid-19 to ensure they actively promote equality of opportunity and do not exacerbate inequalities.
-These duties are particularly important at this time as the Executive continues to develop the Programme for Government.
+As a Coalition, we continue to call on the Northern Ireland Executive Departments, and all public authorities, to fully discharge their 'Section 75' obligations when developing necessary policy responses to Covid-19 to ensure they actively promote equality of opportunity and do not exacerbate inequalities.
+These duties are particularly important at this time as the Executive continues to develop the Programme for Government (PfG).